Sunless tanning: What you need to know

-The active ingredient in most sunless tanning products is the color additive, dihydroxyacetone (DHA).
-When applied, dihydroxyacetone reacts with dead cells in the skin's surface to temporarily darken the skin and simulate a tan.
+The active ingredient in most sunless tanning products is the color additive dihydroxyacetone (DHA).
+When applied, dihydroxyacetone reacts with dead cells in the skin's surface layer to temporarily darken the skin and simulate a tan.
 The coloring typically wears off after a few days.

 Most sunless tanning products don't contain sunscreen.
-If a product contains sunscreen, it will only be effective for a couple of hours.
-The color produced by the sunless tanning product won't protect your skin from UV rays.
+If a product contains sunscreen, the sunscreen will be effective only for a couple of hours.
 If you spend time outdoors, sunscreen remains essential.

 What about sunless tanning pills?

 Sunless tanning pills, which typically contain the color additive canthaxanthin, aren't safe.
 When taken in large amounts, canthaxanthin can turn your skin orange or brown and cause hives, liver damage and impaired vision.

 Is sunless tanning safe?

 Topical sunless tanning products are generally considered safe alternatives to sunbathing, as long as they're used as directed.